 Beware: If you do not qualify for Medicaid or “Free Care” and do not have health insurance, you will get billed for the services you receive at these providers.

 You can get a rough estimate from this easy-to-use calculator.

 Are there special insurance plans for people under 30?

-Adults under the age of 30 may enroll in lower-cost, high-deductible “catastrophic plans” which offer prevention benefit, 3 annual primary care visits and will be exempt from a deductible.
+Adults under the age of 30 may enroll in lower-cost, high-deductible “catastrophic plans” which offer prevention benefits, 3 annual primary care visits, and will be exempt from a deductible.